Processing of memories involves the following:

 Amnestic mild cognitive impairment (amnestic MCI) may be present in people who have a subjective memory problem, who do worse on objective memory tests, but who otherwise have intact cognition and daily function.
 People with amnestic MCI are more likely to develop Alzheimer disease than age-matched people without memory problems.

-Simple bedside tests (eg, 3-item recall, location of objects previously hidden in the room) and formal neuropsychologic tests (eg, word list learning tests such as the California Verbal Learning Test and the Buschke Selective Reminding Test) can help identify verbal memory loss.
+Simple bedside tests (eg, 3-item recall, location of objects previously hidden in the room) and formal neuropsychologic tests Diagnosis (eg, word list learning tests such as the California Verbal Learning Test and the Buschke Selective Reminding Test) can help identify verbal memory loss.
 Assessment of nonverbal memory is more difficult but may include recall of visual designs or a series of tones.